moonesque/prioritized-request-handler/README.md

 `Celery` is used as the task queue and `redis` as its message broker.

 ## How is the service fairly allocated to users?
-We dont want users to hog our limited service with their non stop requests, so we need to prioritize some requests over others.
+We don't want users to hog our limited service with their non stop requests, so we need to prioritize some requests over others.
 For that matter, we need to keep track of the number of requests each user made in some specific time period up until now.

-In the current configuration of the project, every time a user submits a tasks (makes a requests), a `redis` key (with their `user_id`, e.g user_2) is updated(incremented).
-The current value of this key determines the priority that their task will have to the `Celery` worker, the higher the value, the lower the priority.
+In the current configuration of the project, every time a user submits a task (makes a request), a `redis` key (with their `user_id`, e.g user_2) is updated(incremented).
+The current value of this key determines the priority that their task will have to the `Celery` worker; The higher the value, the lower the priority.
 Note that the key has a configurable `TTL`, which allows the records of the users to be cleaned if they stop hogging the service.

 ## All the details...
 The priority system consists of 6 levels: